libexpat/libexpat/expat/win32/README.txt

   Multi-threaded Dll: libexpat(w)MD.lib
   The suffixes conform to the compiler switch settings /ML, /MT and /MD for MS VC++.

+  Note: In Visual Studio 2005 (Visual C++ 8.0) and later, the single-threaded runtime library is not supported anymore.

   By default, the expat-static and expatw-static projects are set up to link statically against the multithreaded run-time library,